Design and Implementation of the Illinois Express Quantum Metropolitan Area Network: IEQNET Architecture and Design

 \subsection{IEQNET Classical Control Protocol Suite}

-In this section we describe the IEQNET classical control protocol suite, which is composed of two main protocols: quantum network resource and topology discovery protocol (see Figure~\ref{fig:discovery}) and the protocol for handling entanglement distribution requests (see Figure~\ref{fig:res-mgmt}). \joaquin{The classical control protocol suite runs inside the Q-NET server of IEQNET's control plane implementation.}
+In this section we describe the IEQNET classical control protocol suite, which is composed of two main protocols: quantum network resource and topology discovery protocol and the protocol for handling entanglement distribution requests.
+The classical control protocol suite runs inside the Q-NET server of IEQNET's control plane implementation.
+Figures \ref{fig:discovery} and \ref{fig:res-mgmt} in the Appendix show sequence diagrams of the proposed protocols.
+As both these protocols remain in the control plane of IEQNET, their efficiency can only be evaluated with classical metrics.
+An initial qualitative evaluation of these protocols can be inferred by simply looking at the efficiency of SDN control interfaces and MQTT buses.
+We expect that IEQNET control protocols would be able to converge to solutions in the order of tens of milliseconds for a metropolitan quantum network of three sites using the proposed protocols.